-President Biden, Sarah Ferguson and More Pay Their Respects to Queen Elizabeth II at Her Funeral - E!
+President Biden, Sandra Oh and More Pay Their Respects to Queen Elizabeth II at Her Funeral - E!
 Online

 Broadcast around the world (you can watch live HERE), the special service served as one of the final events before the Queen will be buried at St. George's Chapel at Windsor Castle.
 Her father, King George VI, and her mother, Queen Elizabeth, are already buried there, along with her husband, Prince Philip, and the ashes of her sister, Princess Margaret.

-While members of the royal family were expected to attend the funeral, many other familiar faces joined to pay their respects, including Sarah Ferguson, the Duchess of York, who was previously married to Prince Andrew.
+While members of the royal family were expected to attend the funeral, many other familiar faces joined to pay their respects, including actress Sandra Oh and Sarah Ferguson, the Duchess of York, who was previously married to Prince Andrew.

 President Joe Biden and First Lady Dr. Jill Biden represented the United States at Her Majesty's funeral.
 Before attending the service, the president shared his condolences with King Charles III.